Deep Variational Quantum Eigensolver: a divide-and-conquer method for solving a larger problem with smaller size quantum computers: Conclusion and discussion

-{\it Conclusion and discussion.---} We have proposed a DC method for the quantum-classical hybrid algorithm to solve a larger system with a small size of quantum computers.
-Specifically, VQE is performed recursively to reduce the physical dimensions, while taking the interactions via the effective Hamiltonians.
-Though we have only considered quasi-one-dimensional systems in the numerical simulations, the proposed scheme is applicable to more complicated systems such as two or higher dimensional lattice systems or complex molecules such as molecular aggregates, molecular crystals, and dendrimers.
-Furthermore, the proposed scheme can be hybridized with the classical tensor network approaches so that the effective Hamiltonian obtained from the first VQE can be solved by using tensor network methods as reported in Ref.~\cite{LeiWang19,Yuan20}.
+We have proposed a DC method for the quantum-classical hybrid algorithm to solve a larger system with a small size of quantum computers.
+Specifically, VQE is performed recursively to reduce the physical dimensions, while taking the interactions via the effective Hamiltonian.
+Though we have only considered quasi-one-dimensional and two-dimensional Heisenberg anti-ferromagnetic models in the numerical simulations, the proposed scheme is applicable to more complicated systems such as complex molecules such as molecular aggregates, molecular crystals, and dendrimers.
 If the subsystem is a strongly correlated system which inevitably requires a highly entangled state only available by quantum computers, the proposed scheme allows us to use quantum computers of relatively small size for large enough problems.